A Survey on 3D Skeleton Based Person Re-Identification: Taxonomy, Advances, Challenges, and Interdisciplinary Prospects: Abstract

 \section{Abstract}

-Person re-identification via 3D skeletons is an important emerging research area that attracts increasing attention within the pattern recognition community.
+Person re-identification via \textit{3D skeletons} is an important emerging research area that attracts increasing attention within the pattern recognition community.
 With distinctive advantages across various application scenarios, numerous 3D skeleton based person re-identification (SRID) methods with diverse skeleton modeling and learning paradigms have been proposed in recent years.
-In this survey, we provide a comprehensive review and analysis of recent SRID advances.
-First of all, we define the SRID task and provide an overview for its origin and major advancements.
-Secondly, we formulate a systematic taxonomy that organizes existing methods into three categories based on different skeleton modeling ($i.e.,$ hand-crafted, sequence-based, graph-based).
-Then, we elaborate on the representative models along these three categories with an analysis of their pros and cons.
-Meanwhile, we provide an in-depth review of mainstream supervised, self-supervised, and unsupervised SRID learning paradigms and corresponding skeleton semantics learning tasks.
-A thorough evaluation of state-of-the-art SRID methods is further conducted over various types of benchmarks and protocols to compare their effectiveness and efficiency.
-Finally, we discuss the challenges of existing studies along with promising directions for future research, highlighting potential impacts and applications of SRID.
-A curated collection of valuable resources is available at \href{https://github.com/Kali-Hac/SRID}{https://github.com/Kali-Hac/SRID}.
+In this paper, we provide a comprehensive review and analysis of recent SRID advances.
+First of all, we define the SRID task and provide an overview of its origin and major advancements.
+Secondly, we formulate a systematic taxonomy that organizes existing methods into three categories centered on hand-crafted, sequence-based, and graph-based modeling.
+Then, we elaborate on the representative models along these three types with an illustration of foundational mechanisms.
+Meanwhile, we provide an overview of mainstream supervised, self-supervised, and unsupervised SRID learning paradigms and corresponding common methods.
+A thorough evaluation of state-of-the-art SRID methods is further conducted over various types of benchmarks and protocols to compare their effectiveness, efficiency, and key properties.
+Finally, we present the key challenges and prospects to advance future research, and highlight interdisciplinary applications of SRID with a case study.
+A curated collection of valuable resources is available at \href{https://github.com/Kali-Hac/3D-SRID-Survey}{https://github.com/Kali-Hac/3D-SRID-Survey}.